Andikasaputra26/Andikasaputra26/README.md

 ---

 ### ✨ Quote of the Day
 > “Code is like humor.
-When you have to explain it, it’s bad.” — Cory House
+When you have to explain it, it’s bad.” — Andika Saputra

 ---